Marriage under Thai law can be terminated either by (1) death of either spouse, (2) divorce, or (3) revoked by the Court, the marriage is voidable.

 The marriage can be dissolved uncontested, or it can be settled in the court.
 In most cases, when both parties agree to the divorce, the process is fairly straightforward.
-Unless you are disputing a property claim or have issues with spousal or child support, you can end the marriage without too much difficulty.
+Unless you are disputing a property claim or have spousal or child support issues, you can end the marriage without too much difficulty.
 However, that does not mean you should not contact an attorney for legal advice and help.
 You still need to have someone back you when you want to end a marriage.
 This stage in your life can be very emotional.
 Hence, you need to refer to legal counsel for sorting out the process.

 Divorce means the dissolution of marriage under Thai law.
 In Thai jurisdiction, divorce is of two (2) types:

 - Uncontested Divorce

 When the husband and wife voluntary aim and agree to terminate their marriage under Thai law and register the divorce on the terms and conditions set out by both parties on the matter of marital or jointly owned assets, custody of children if any, at the local municipality (known as Amphur).
 A Divorce agreement could be supportive in negotiating a settlement of matters mentioned above.
 Usually, as the name suggests, an uncontested divorce is easier to get.
 When a divorce is uncontested, or both parties agree to the divorce, everything is simpler and normally less expensive.
 Each party does not have to give a reason for ending the marriage.
 It is pretty clear-cut.
 Mutual consent is all that is needed when filing an uncontested divorce.

 The documents required by the Amphur are as follows:

 - If you get divorced at the same Amphur as where the marriage is registered, you may have to prepare documents as follows:

 - A House Registration Book

 - If you get divorced at a different Amphur, you may have to prepare documents as follows: